Sustainability & CSR > Sustainability Strategy >

 • Turning off engines when waiting for guests

-• Checking traffic conditions to avoid traffic jams
+• Checking traffic conditions ahead to avoid traffic jams

 4.1 Water Conservation Initiatives